 Ready in: 15 minutes

 230 calories per serving

 15.7 g protein per serving

-An EASY berry protein smoothie recipe made with just 7 simple ingredients and no added sugar.
+An EASY berry protein smoothie recipe made with just 7 simple ingredients and no added sugar (for more plant-based smoothie ideas, try these).
 Try this collagen smoothie for a healthy breakfast or snack!

 Bonus: versatile, simple